reimandlab/ActivePathways/README.md

 Note that one of the colors corresponds to a subset of enriched pathways with *combined* evidence.
 These terms were only detected through data fusion and P-value merging, and not with any of the input datasets individually.
 This exemplifies the added value of integrative multi-omics pathway enrichment analysis.

-## Visualizing directional impact with node borders
+## Visualising directional impact with node borders

 From the drop-down Properties menu, select *Border Line Type*.